lanapalmer/Reddit_Bot_Classifier/README.md

 **A few caveats:**

-The size of my non-bot user group is on the small size.
+My non-bot user group is rather small.
 While I attempted to use a random selection process, I may have introduced bias based on my own opinion of what 'non-bot' user comments look like.
 Because several of my non-bot users were well-known public figures, I believe the scores for non-bots are skewed higher than they would be for the entire population of Reddit users.

 ## Next Steps ##